Find a Language

 About African Languages

 The continent of Africa has the largest number of languages in the world.
-Africa has at least 75 languages that are spoken by at least a million people and it is estimated that there is between 1000 and 2000 African languages in total.
+Africa has at least 75 languages that are spoken by at least a million people and it is estimated that there are between 1000 and 2000 African languages in total.
 In Nigeria alone there are 500 different languages.
 These languages all fall into one of six language families.

 As one of the largest language families in the world, the Niger-Congo language family contains over 1,500 different languages.
 Many of these languages are tonal, including Yoruba, Igbo and Ewe.
 The Niger-Congo languages are spoken in West Africa and include some of the most widely spoken languages in Africa, including Swahili.

 The Afroasiatic languages are spoken in North Africa, the Horn of Africa and parts of the Sahel.
 There are an estimated number of 375 Afroasiatic languages.
 This includes Somali, Oromo, Berber, Hausa, Amharic and Arabic.
 The Afroasiatic language family is one of the oldest in the world, currently spoken by over 400 million people.

 These languages can be found across Central Africa and East Africa in areas around the Nile Basin and Central Sahara Desert.
-This family includes hundreds of languages spoken by at least 50 million people, with the languages Luo and Kanuri as the two most widely spoken today, each with more than 4 million speakers.
+This family includes hundreds of languages spoken by at least 50 million people, with the languages Luo and Kanuri being the two most widely spoken today, each with more than 4 million speakers.